KuldeepGaur/tastewineproblem/README.md

 data set.
 Hence the solution is to assign the wines based on the Hash(wineID)%(numberofwines) and the hashcode will be unique.
 Create a bit buffer and set the boolean to true for each wine taken.
-Any other friend wanting to take same wine will hash to same bit value and check if its already set then its already taken hence skip and move on.
+Any other friend wanting to take same wine will hash to same bit value and check if its already set then its already taken hence skip and move on upto max 3 per friend.
-This approach will take O(M) which is quite optimized.
+This approach will take O(n) which is quite optimized.

 ## Prerequisites
 * MongoDB 2.6.7 server should be installed and running on 27017 port.